KDAB/hotspot/README.md

 in the future.
 Others may potentially never get implemented.
 But be aware that the following features are _not_ available in hotspot currently:

 - annotate: the caller/callee view shows cost attributed to individual source lines.
-But a proper annotation view like `perf annotate` on the source level, is currently missing.
-To reach the annotation view on the instruction level use Disassembly feature.
+A basic annotation view like `perf annotate` on the source level, is available using the Disassembly feature.
 - the columns in the tables are currently hardcoded, while potentially a user may want to change this to show e.g. cost per-process or thread and so forth
 - many of the more advanced features, such as `--itrace`, `--mem-mode`, `--branch-stack` and `--branch-history`, are unsupported